-License Suspension in Florida
+License Suspension In Florida

-Miami DUI Attorney Can Represent You at a DHSMV Hearing
+Miami DUI Attorney Can Represent You At A DHSMV Hearing

 Have you been arrested for an offense related to driving under the influence (DUI) in Miami, Florida?
-At Jonathan Blecher, P.A., I know that a mistake could lead to serious consequences.
-As a Miami DUI lawyer, I am here to assure you that the penalties do not have to be as severe as you may think!
+At Jonathan B. Blecher, P.A., I know that a mistake could lead to serious consequences.
+As a Miami DUI lawyer, I am here to assure you that the penalties do not have to be as severe as you may think.

 Many people come to my office assuming that the evidence against them is too incriminating to fight.
 Many people choose not to seek legal representation because they believe that their legal problem is too big and does not have a solution.
-No matter how complex your DUI matters may seem, I can be trusted to conduct a top to bottom analysis of your case, determine any possible defenses, weaknesses, and strengths in the case, and draft the best possible defense for you!
+No matter how complex your DUI matters may seem, I can be trusted to conduct a top to bottom analysis of your case; determine any possible defenses, weaknesses, and strengths in the case; and draft the best possible defense for you!

-License Suspension Laws in Florida
+License Suspension Laws In Florida

 For some individuals, a license suspension can create a significant amount of stress.
 Commercial drivers, for example, rely on their commercial driver’s license to conduct business and maintain a steady source of income on which their family can live.
 Others, such as businesspeople or college students, rely on their driver’s licenses to get to and from work, school, and other destinations.
 No matter what walk of life you come from, a driver’s license suspension has the ability to completely change your life.